 To help managers track progress towards project goals over time, the Standards offer a tool (five-levels or 'stars') for progressively assessing and ranking degree of recovery over time.
-This tool is summarised in Table 1 and more fully described, relative to the six attributes of ecological restoration, in Table 2.
+This tool is summarised in Tables 2 and 3 and more fully described, relative to the six attributes of ecological restoration, in Table 4.
+The recovery wheel diagram is provided in Figure 5.

-Five-star recovery-that is, where the ecosystem is on a self-organising trajectory to full recovery based on an appropriate local indigenous reference ecosystem-is the standard to which ecological restoration projects ideally aim.
+Five-star recovery-that is, where the ecosystem is on a self-organising trajectory to full recovery based on an appropriate local native reference ecosystem-is the standard to which ecological restoration projects ideally aim.
 However, in some cases, constraints may limit potential to less than full level of recovery.
-Such cases can still be referred to as ecological restoration projects as long as the aim is for substantial recovery relative to the appropriate local indigenous reference ecosystem.
+Such cases can still be referred to as ecological restoration projects as long as the aim is for substantial recovery relative to the appropriate local native reference ecosystem.
 However, projects that aim for low levels of recovery-or solely recovery of ecosystem functions without including the appropriate local biota-are better referred to as rehabilitation (Appendix 1).